October 18, 2019 |

 Other challenges included potential disparate-impact liability in the use of zip codes to target advertising campaigns.
 A rental housing provider can be sued under disparate impact theory if the owner or operator implements a policy that is neutral on its face but nonetheless has an unintended, discriminatory effect on members of a protected class under the FHA.

 The use of user interests, demographics and zip codes may have intended or unintended consequences on almost all of the federally protected classes under the FHA.

 Despite the settlement, the U.S. Department of Housing and Urban Development (HUD) is moving forward with an investigation and formal charges against Facebook.
 HUD has alleged that Facebook violated the Fair Housing Act by encouraging, enabling, and causing housing discrimination through the company’s advertising platform.
 The agency further alleges unresolved fair housing issues regarding Facebook’s advertising practices, seeking to obtain appropriate relief for what they argue is ongoing harm.
 HUD is also investigating other tech giants, such as Twitter and Google, based on similar allegations.

 At this time, NAA is working on guidance to help prepare members for fair housing enforcement and testing in this area.
-For questions, please contact Nicole Upano, Director of Public Policy or Scot Haislip, Vice President, Legal Affairs and Counsel on the NAA staff.
+For questions, please contact Nicole Upano, Director of Public Policy.